Urias-T/feedback_analyzer/ReadMe.md

 This web app is built to draw insight and themes from three related customer feedback transcripts.

+## Expected Input Formats:
+The two expected input formats are:

-The transcripts are expected to be in dialogue format with only the lines with customer response beginning with "Customer:" (*Check "sample_transcripts" folder for examples.*)
+- The "Dialogue format": This format would have both the questions asked and the response given but only the lines of the responses would begin with "Customer:" (*Check "sample_transcripts" folder for examples.*)

 ```
 Interviewer: Can you tell us about your experience with our product?